Orbis92/Arduino_SML_decoder-/README.md

-# Arduino_SML_decoder

-## EMH eBZD decoder for Arduino
+# EMH eBZD SML decoder for Arduino

-Quick and dirty SML (Smart Meter Language) decoder and MQTT transmitter for the EMH eBZD smart meter.
+## Quick and dirty SML (Smart Meter Language) decoder and MQTT transmitter for the EMH eBZD smart meter.

 - Tested only with Arduino MEGA and ENC28J60 Phy.